Reference Architecture: Image Management

 This mode is useful when the server has enough physical memory and it is faster than other cache modes.
 It is important to pre-calculate workload requirements and set the appropriate RAM size, otherwise the target device may bluescreen due to insufficient space before the write cache is exhausted.

 This method has moderate consumption of RAM and hard disk.
 Citrix recommends using this cache type for Citrix Provisioning because it combines the best of RAM with the stability of hard disk cache.
+This cache type is recommended as cache in RAM will cause crash/hang if you run out of RAM and cache on server introduces a lot of network traffic – so it is not only slower, it also impacts the network.
 The cache uses non-paged pool memory for the best performance.
 When RAM utilization has reached its threshold, the oldest of RAM cache data will be written to the local disk.

 Better performance and easy to scale, achieving target device reliability in high demand workloads.